Hobby Lobby: Items relating to Jewish holidays

-In September 2013, a shopper reported being told by a store employee, in Marlboro, New Jersey, that Hobby Lobby did not carry merchandise celebrating Jewish holidays, as the store did not "cater to you people."
+In September 2013, a shopper reported being told by a store employee in Marlboro, New Jersey, that Hobby Lobby did not carry merchandise celebrating Jewish holidays, as "the store did not cater to you people."
 David Green issued a formal apology to the Anti-Defamation League, who accepted it in a published statement.
 In addition, Steve Green, the son of David Green, issued a statement that the stores had carried Jewish items in the past, and would be testing the market to do so in the future.
-In 2017, Snopes re-examined this issue and reported that this claim, that Hobby Lobby was still not selling Jewish holiday merchandise, was "Outdated."
+In 2017, Snopes re-examined this issue and reported the claim that Hobby Lobby was still not selling Jewish holiday merchandise was "Outdated."